isovector/draconian-results/pho.md

 -   Lectures, presentations and workshops
 -   Sponsored and ticketed events

+#### Casinos

+Casinos can operate at 50% seated capacity, including gaming positions.
+Food and liquor services at casinos must follow the [rules for food and liquor serving premises].

 ### Outdoor organized gatherings

 Outdoor organized seated gatherings can have a capacity of 5,000 people